mostafa-cse/Next-Onsite-Preparation-Practice/Day - 03/Readme.md

 ## Problem - C(Find the Good Sequence) :

 - :two numbers are called "good" if their difference is at least 2
-- a sequence is good if the sequence is increasing
+- :a sequence is good if the sequence is increasing
-- a sequence is good adjacent two elements are good
+- :a sequence is good adjacent two elements are good
-- a sequence length at least 2
+- :a sequence length at least 2

 Simple observation and Binary Search on answer(len) Probelem.
 Now determine on new observation, then optimization.
 When we get a sequence, this length will decrease untill it reachs into less then 2.
 Then agin determine this good sequence/
 Just determine the monotonic function.

+## Problem - D(Iftar Party) :

+Simple Number theory application.
+Using prime factorization of a number.
+- :determine